Will Betdaq ever compete with the bigger exchanges? It may not seem likely, but they’re certainly trying..

 The short answer is no – because most exchange newbies don’t even understand how the commission works.

-At the moment Betdaq have two offers and they are pretty different.
+At the moment Betdaq has two offers and they are pretty different.
 For the guys who like free bets and aren’t really clued into exchange betting there’s a Bet £10, Get £10 Promo.
-Not the most generous offer when you look about but it caters for those they will attract from their Sunderland and Charlton partnerships.
+Not the most generous offer when you look at but it caters for those they will attract from their Sunderland and Charlton partnerships.

 While they also offer their Daqback special where you can get up to £1,000 commission back after your first month on the site.
 You will have to turn over quite a lot to get the full £1,000 but they seem to have all bases covered for the different customer types.